 Patrick Collison is a cofounder of Arc and a founding donor.
 He has no operating role at the Institute.

 How does Arc’s relationship with its partner universities work?

 By working together with world-class research universities, Arc enables new opportunities for research and training to tackle the unique challenges that face biomedical innovation today.

-The partnership model will be several-fold:
+The partnership model is several-fold:

-- Arc Core Investigators, located at the Arc Institute, can hold tenure-line or adjunct faculty appointments at one of the three partner universities (but are not required to).
+- Arc Core Investigators, located at the Arc Institute, can hold tenure-line or adjunct faculty appointments at one of our three partner universities (but are not required to).
 Appointments at partner universities are decided by the individual university departments.
 As a central element of Arc, Core faculty serve as a key bridge between the institutions.

 - Arc Affiliated faculty maintain their labs at one of our three partner universities and receive unrestricted funding to pursue research of their choice, optionally in collaboration with Arc Institute core labs or technology centers.
 They expand the intellectual connection between the four institutions.
-We will open our first call for applications in early 2022.

-- Graduate students at Stanford, UC Berkeley, and UCSF will have the opportunity to rotate in and conduct their thesis research in Arc labs.
+- Graduate students at Stanford, UC Berkeley, and UCSF have the opportunity to rotate in and conduct their thesis research in Arc labs.

 What is Arc’s growth plan?

 The Institute‘s growth through 2025 is gradual, with the goal of building a culture and organization that scales.
 Phase 1 of the institute involves hiring 10–15 Core Investigators, each of whom may employ 10–20 trainees, researchers, or engineers.
 Our 5 Technology Centers will ultimately be of similar size, for a total headcount of approximately 150–350 scientific personnel.